shawntabrizi/rust-state-machine/steps/29/README.md

 The flexibility of generic runtime means that we can write code which works for multiple different configurations and types.

-For example, up until now, we have been using `&'static str` to represent the accounts of users.
+For example, up until now, we have been using `String` to represent the accounts of users.
 This is obviously not the right thing to do, but is easy to implement for a basic blockchain tutorial like this.

 What would you need to change in order to use more traditional cryptographic public keys?